Hanqaqa/Arduino_Tensorflow_Gesture_Recognition/README.md

 | 0,863 0,785...| 2 |
 | 0,583 0,135...| 2 |

-Because the Neural Network could interpret that a number in the middle, like 1.5, makes sense, therefore turning a categorical variable, like Punch, Upper... into a numerical variable.
+Because the Neural Network could interpret that a number in the middle, like 1.5, makes sense, therefore turning a categorical variable, like Punch, Upper... into a numerical variable, like height or stock value.
 So our error function the *Mean Squared Error* takes that into account when we hot encode the data.

 We could also use another function like the *Sparse Categorical Crossentropy* which already takes into account a variable with different categorical values.